Patroni cluster management commands v23

 patroni_rewind_userrewindUsername to create in postgres for pg_rewind function.

-patroni_installation_methodpkgInstall Patroni from packages or source (for example, Git repo or local source directory if Docker).
+patroni_installation_methodpkgInstall patroni from packages or source (e.g. git repo or local source directory if docker).

 patroni_ssl_enablednoWhether to enable SSL for REST API and ctl connection.
-Uses the cluster SSL cert and CA if available.
+Will use the cluster SSL cert and CA if available.

 Partial data can be provided and will be merged with the generated config.